Solomd19/32-Bit-Single-Cycle-RISC-V-Processor/README.md

 32-Bit Single Cycle RISC-V Processor Implemented using Verilog

-This processor is currently rated to run at 20MHz, with potential for further optimization.
+This processor is currently rated to run at 64MHz at maximum.
+Originally implemented on a Basys 3 FPGA, performance results may vary depending on hardware.

+NOTE: Vivado project is currently at version 2023.1, you will need this version or later to open the project.

+Test Programs Included:
+- Factorial 6 Algorithm
+- Fibonacci Sequence Algorithm

 Instructions Implemented: